danielmarschall/filter_foundry/WinNT31Compat.md

 - Windows NT 3.51 clicking the zoom icons does not work!
 	The click event probably only works for Button classes?
+	=> Ok, changed to pushbutton with ownerdraw.
+Now works

 - Help button does not work